 In healthcare settings, false alarms could take attention away from other alerts that are more serious.
-A nurse call system overwhelmed with false alarms could cause a real patient safety issue to be overlooked.
+Even if you have all of the essential components of a nurse call system, a nurse call system overwhelmed with false alarms could cause a real patient safety issue to be overlooked.

 5 Tips to Help Reduce False Alarms

 Because false alarms are a drain on your people and your resources, it’s important to do what you can to reduce them.
 Here are some tips to help reduce false alarms:

 1. Make Sure Your Security Systems Are Properly Installed

 Whether your facility is a commercial property, healthcare facility, senior living facility, etc., it’s important for you to have the right security systems and for them to be installed properly.
 Proper installation and setup not only improve building security, but it also helps reduce false alarms.